U.S. Route 40: Colorado

 US 40 enters Colorado, 2 mi west of Dinosaur.
-In Dinosaur, there is an intersection with Colorado State Highway 64.
-After passing Dinosaur, there are no more major intersections until US 40 reaches Maybell, as it meets with Colorado State Highway 318.
-30 miles later, the road enters Craig.
-In Craig, US 40 starts a very short concurrency with State Highway 13 (SR 13).
+In Dinosaur, there is an intersection with State Highway 64 (SH 64).
+After passing Dinosaur, there are no more major intersections until US 40 reaches Maybell, as it meets with SH 318.
+Some 30 mi later, the road enters Craig.
+In Craig, US 40 starts a very short concurrency with SH 13.
 After Craig, SH 13 splits off.
 The road then passes through Hayden without major intersections.
 Then it exits Hayden and enters Steamboat Springs.
 There is an intersection with SH 131 and SH 14.
 US 40 then continues southeast into Kremmling.
 In Kremmling, there is an intersection with SH 134 and SH 9.
 It then exits Kremmling and enters Granby.
 There is an intersection with US 34.
 The road then passes Fraser and Winter Park without major intersections.
 About 26 mi later, US 40 starts a concurrency with I-70.
 About 15 mi later, I-70 splits off.
 4 mis later, it is concurrent again.
 3 mi later, I-70 splits off again.
 After the second concurrency with I-70, US 40 enters Denver.

 The road passes through downtown Denver on Colfax Avenue, and has intersections with SH 391, SH 121, SH 95, and SH 2 and an interchange with US 287.
 The route through Denver also serves as the business loop for I-70.
 East of Denver, US 40 passes through Aurora and becomes concurrent with I-70 once again.
 70 mi later, it enters Limon.
-In Limon, I-70 splits off, however the road is still concurrent with US 287.
+In Limon, I-70 splits off; however, the road is still concurrent with US 287.
 There is an intersection with SH 71.
 US 40 then passes Hugo without major intersections.
 In Wild Horse, it meets SH 94.
 About 20 mi later, the road enters Kit Carson.
 There is an intersection with SH 59.
 After Kit Carson, US 287 splits off and the concurrency ends.
 After that, there are no more major intersections until US 40 reaches Cheyenne Wells, as it meets US 385 in an interchange.
 The road then passes Arapahoe without major intersections.
 7 mi later, US 40 enters Kansas.